things to do in Galveston

 If you’re feeling hot, looking to cool off from the Texas sun but you don’t mind your clothes getting a little wet, why not hit the water for a jet boat ride?

-If you head to the historic Pier 21, you’ll be able to join in on an exhilarating ride around Galveston Harbor and let an experienced guide zip you around with classic maneuvers like The Hamilton Spin.
+head to the historic Pier 21 and join in on an exhilarating ride around Galveston Harbor, with an experienced guide zipping you around with classic maneuvers like The Hamilton Spin.

 18 – Learn the tragic tale of Moody Mansion